-When we hype up Scrum to the point of rock star stardom, and then use it as a tool to extract large amounts of money out of the software development eco systems quickly, we are creating a bubble.
-Just like any bubble, we should expect that to burst if we keep inflating it.
+When we hype up Scrum to the point of rock star stardom and then use it as a tool to extract large amounts of money out of the software development eco systems quickly, we are creating a bubble.
+Just like any bubble, we should expect it to burst if we keep inflating it.

 There are a lot of good people in Scrum

 There are plenty of good people that have a sincere passion for the craft that are really investing into Scrum because they know it is a good way to deliver value to customers, and it is a simple framework that can be easily taught and implemented.
 There are plenty of people like David Starr and Tobias Mayer that are honestly trying to do good in the world of software development and using Scrum to do it.
 I honestly believe that.